PIT Red Panda Protected Forest

 Imagine a place where...

-- You can see endangered animals such as the elusive red panda roam free in their native habitat.
+➤ Endangered animals, such as the red panda, roam free in their native habitat.

-The Panchthar-Ilam-Taplejung (PIT) Red Panda Protected Forest has the densest population of red panda in Nepal and is part of the Kangchenjunga Singhalila Complex: one of the most biologically diverse places on earth.
+This is the Panchthar-Ilam-Taplejung (PIT) Red Panda Protected Forest.
+It has the densest population of red panda in Nepal and is part of the Kangchenjunga Singhalila Complex: one of the most biologically diverse places on earth.
 It is threatened by human population growth and expanding development.

-It is here that the Red Panda Network is establishing the world’s first protected area dedicated to red panda.
+It's in this place that Red Panda Network is establishing the world’s first protected area dedicated to red panda.

 The PIT Red Panda Protected Forest is the largest protected forest in Nepal and the first to be managed by a network of community forests.
 It connects the tri-national Kanchenjunga Conservation Area with India’s Barsey Rhododendron Garden and Singhalila National Park, creating an uninterrupted stretch of protected land extending for 11,500 km2.
 It has been recognized as an important area for global biodiversity conservation by a number of leading international conservation organizations including WWF, BirdLife International, and Conservation International.